Swoop graphic

 Analog Input

-Sensor values can be read using the analog input object.
-BACnet analog input objects contain the engineering unit used, as well as allowing floating point values, so there is usually no configuration needed.
-Analog input objects are very widely supported, and can typically be used even if no other higher-level objects are supported by a device.
+Sensor values are read via the Analog Input object.
+BACnet analog input objects include the engineering unit and support floating‑point values, so configuration is typically unnecessary.
+They are widely supported and can be used even when no higher‑level objects are available on a device.

 Trend Log

-The trend log object was added to the BACnet standard later on, so it is not as widely supported.
-It provides a mechanism to retrieve "logged" data from a sensor, as opposed to only being able to read the most recent sample using the analog input object.
+The Trend Log object was introduced to the BACnet standard later, so it is less widely supported.
+It provides a way to retrieve historical sensor data, rather than only the most recent sample available via the Analog Input object.

 Analog output

-Control values can be set using the analog output object.
-Similar to the analog input object, it provides a lower-level interface for direct control of device outputs.
+Control values are set using the Analog Output object.
+Like the Analog Input, it offers a low‑level interface for direct manipulation of device outputs.

 Hardware and software

-Paragon's N-series controllers and BACnetDiscover software allow interfacing with any existing BACnet infrastructure that may exist at a site.
-Two of the most common applications which require BACnet hardware integration:
+Paragon’s N‑Series controllers and BACnetDiscover software enable integration with any existing BACnet infrastructure at a site.
+Two common applications that require BACnet hardware integration are:

-• Connecting to legacy BACnet hardware devices - An N-series controller can be installed to communicate with legacy BACnet hardware, and provide gateway translation to any number of other output types.
-Wireless BACnet can also be easily provided with this setup.
+• Connecting to legacy BACnet hardware – An N‑Series controller can be installed to communicate with older BACnet devices and provide gateway translation to numerous other output types.
+Wireless BACnet can also be supplied easily with this setup.